csdms-contrib/fwdet/README.md

 found inside the [fwdet](fwdet) directory.
 The standalone versions of the scripts are located under [fwdet/source](fwdet/source).

-## How to use FwDET ArcMap Toolbox
+## How to use FwDET ArcMap/Pro Toolbox
 1. Clone this repository or download the
 [toolbox file](fwdet/FwDET.tbx).
 2. Open ArcMap and navigate using the catalog to the directory